-Another example is where we focus on attracting more attention and recruiting "high performing talented individuals" to increase capability and create a high performing team, to close the gaps, the deficit.
+Another example is where we focus more attention on attracting and recruiting "high performing talented individuals" to increase capability and create a high performing team, to close the gaps, the deficit.
 Many people have unrealised potential to grow rapidly into greater levels of capability and create high performing teams through collaboration with others.
-That growth opportunity may be missed entirely if focused individual the on predominantly and collaboration is just an afterthought.
+That growth opportunity may be missed entirely if focused on the individual predominantly and collaboration is just an afterthought.

-Surveys are a good example of a deficit approach to developing people interventions; we create an evergrowing list of questions to ask our people in hope to understand what else need and what more the organisation can do for them.
+Surveys are a good example of a deficit approach to developing people interventions; we create an ever-growing list of questions to ask our people in the hope to understand what else they need and what more the organisation can do for them.
 This has moved on from the plethora of "levers" that affect Employee engagement (the release of discretionary effort and impact on performance and profit) to additional Wellbeing surveys.

 Surely if we must survey our people, we are not doing a good job at listening to them day to day.
 Giving people more and more options of what would help them give more to the company is now an obvious and transparent exchange for effort for companies that are clearly driven to increase shareholder return.
 Survey data highlights our lowest scores, fix what is wrong or missing; deficit corrected.